Larry Slawson received his Master's Degree from UNC Charlotte in 2018. He specializes in European History.

 The V-2 Rocket, also known as the “Vengeance Weapon” or “Retribution Weapon 2,” was a long-range, guided ballistic missile developed by Nazi scientists in the 1940s.
 The missile was the first long-range ballistic missile developed in history, with an estimated range of 200 miles (320 kilometers).

 Assembled underground by concentration camp prisoners, the Nazis succeeded in constructing thousands of the V-2 Rockets before the end of the war.
 Shaped for supersonic flight, the rocket was designed with a cylindrical shape along with four rectangular fins to give it greater aerodynamics.
 Powering the 45-foot tall weapon (weighing nearly 27,600 pounds) was a combustion chamber that relied on liquid oxygen (the oxidizer), and a 75-percent alcohol/water source as the fuel.
-Reaching internal temperatures of approximately 4,900-degrees Fahrenheit, the fuel source helped propel the V-2 with approximately 56,000 pounds of thrust at speeds of nearly 3,400 miles per hour (guided by various electrical and radio systems).
-Upon detonating, the rocket’s warhead (a 2,200-pound impact-based explosive) was capable of massive damage, and were known to cause impact craters in excess of 40-feet upon detonation.
+Reaching internal temperatures of approximately 4,900 degrees Fahrenheit, the fuel source helped propel the V-2 with approximately 56,000 pounds of thrust at speeds of nearly 3,400 miles per hour (guided by various electrical and radio systems).
+Upon detonating, the rocket’s warhead (a 2,200-pound impact-based explosive) was capable of massive damage and was known to cause impact craters in excess of 40 feet upon detonation.

 V-2 Rocket's Combat Effectiveness